VitalikM95/booking-app-fe/README.md

 # Mern Booking App

-This is frontend part of my small pet-project created on a MERN stack technologies The project's backend is deployed on Heroku, and the frontend on Versel, you can see the result [here](https://booking-app-fe.vercel.app/)
+This is frontend part of my small pet-project created on a MERN stack technologies.
+The project's backend is deployed on Heroku, and the frontend on Versel, you can see the result [here](https://booking-app-fe.vercel.app/)

 ## Table of contents